Ketones, Ketone Bodies, and Ketosis

 The human body was developed over millions of years to burn fats and proteins for energy and get nutrients from healthy vegetables.
 A number of cultures, like the Inuit, still thrive with this natural eating system.

 In any case, these ketone bodies circulate in your blood and are used by cells including your brain.
 Ketone bodies cannot be turned back into fats, so any extra ketone bodies in your system are just peed out.
-You can buy Ketone Strips at just about any drugstore that detect those ketones.
-Those can prove that you are in ketosis - and show just how much fat is being flushed from your body.
+You can buy Ketone Strips at just about any drugstore that detect those ketone bodies.
+Those can prove that you are in ketosis and indicate just how much fat is being flushed from your body.

-So in short, ketosis is a normal, healthy way for your body to gain energy.
-It is not unhealthy, and it is not dangerous!
-It simply means your body is burning fats and making energy.
+Ketosis is not unhealthy, and it is not dangerous!
+It simply means your body is burning fats for energy.

 Using Ketone Strips and KetoStix

 Content copyright © 2019 by Lisa Shea.
 All rights reserved.

 This content was written by Lisa Shea.
 If you wish to use this content in any manner, you need written permission.
 Contact Lisa Shea for details.